tucan9389/mlir-js-parser/docs/ADD-DIALECTS.md

 - Adding dialects increases output size; keep only what you need.
 - Many dialects also depend on others (e.g., `Tensor` on `Arith`); link all needed libs.
 - If you need advanced passes or serialization (bytecode/asm), you may need to link `MLIRAsmParser` or `MLIRBytecodeReader` as well.
 This project already links the minimal set for parsing text.

+- Source locations (loc): The core bundle includes `loc` for operations and block arguments in the JSON output.
+To test block-argument `loc`, enable a dialect that uses region arguments (e.g., `func`) and parse a `func.func` with parameters.